6.2 Domestic Violence and Abuse: Guidance and Procedure

 Champions will also be invited to quarterly DVA Champion Network Meetings in which the usual schedule allows a guest speaker and then an hour of all Champions’ feeding back on best practice within the field.
 Further information is available.

 Those interested in becoming Champions should visit the website and sign up using the electronic form.
 An email will then be sent to their manager informing them that they wish to become a Champion, and that this requires buy-in via returning a confirmation email.

-DVA training is provided by the BSCB for all child protection leads, designated staff and other identified personnel.
+DVA training is provided by the BSCP for all child protection leads, designated staff and other identified personnel.
 DVA training should be accessed by all identified child protection leads.
 This includes designated teachers and nominated key staff within children's/young people’s services.
 Within health, key staff will include maternity staff, health visitors, school nurses, emergency department staff, GPs, sexual health practitioners and children’s nurses.

 Specialist DVA training is also provided through Buckinghamshire County Council.